-- On the left navigation pane, click Deployments, then click Automated Deployments to display the Automated Deployments page. - 2.
+- 1. On the left navigation pane, click Deployments to display the Automated Deployments page. - 2.
 Under Name, select the boot action to display the Automated Deployment Detail page. - 3.
-Under Options > Schedule, select Run at next boot to deploy the image on the next network boot. - 4.
-Click Save.
+Under Options > Schedule, select Run at next boot to deploy the image on the next network boot. - Click Save.